XcalableMP/manual/en/shadow_reflect.rst

 Because it costs largely to copy a[i+1] from the neighboring node to update each a[i], a technique of copying collectively elements on the neighboring node to the area added to the distributed array on each node is usually adopted.
-In XMP, such additional region is referred as "shadow."
+In XMP, such additional region is called "shadow."

 .. contents::
    :local: